benzino98/plaschema/docs/github-action-deployment.md

    - Check if your hosting provider supports the `exec()` function in PHP
    - If `exec()` is disabled, you may need to manually run migrations through your hosting control panel
    - Some hosting providers have restrictions on PHP execution time, which might cause timeouts
+5. **404 Not Found for initialize_deployment.php**: Make sure the file was deployed to the correct public directory

 ### Viewing Logs: